section-engineering-education/engineering-education/content/articles/introduction-to-evolutionary-algorithms/index.md

 published: true
 url: /introduction-to-evolutionary-algorithms/
 title: Introduction to Evolutionary Algorithms
 description: This article gives an introduction to Evolutionary Algorithms (EA).
+An evolutionary algorithm mimics one of nature's most fascinating processes, natural selection.
+Given a population, only fitter members will survive and produce new generations.
 author: adithi-narayan
 date: 2021-06-07T00:00:00-14:00
 topics: []